ICCAL Team

 Carolina Bejarano Martínez

-Academic coordinator of ICCAL.
+Academic coordinator of ICCAL LAB.
 Doctor of Law from the University of the Andes.
 Her research focuses on environmental justice, socio-territorial conflicts, and human rights in a comparative perspective.

 Martina Marcacuzco